atedstone/gnssice/README.md

 This package provides functionality to kinematically process differential GNSS/GPS observations collected on moving ice (using TRACK), and to post-process them to yield displacements and velocities.

+If this is your first time using this package to process GNSS data, suggest reading the HISLIDE data user guide before continuing further.

 ## octopus.unil.ch quick-start

 Use the first terminal for processing.